pratapbhanusolanki/voronoi_matlab/README.md

 # Voronoi diagrams for polygonal obstacles
 ## Details
-Extending Matlab's Voronoi diagram functionality from point objects to 2D polygonal objects There are 4 Matlab files in main project directory:
+Extending Matlab's Voronoi diagram functionality from point objects to 2D polygonal objects.
+Please refer to slides (project_slides.pdf) and the report (report.pdf) for illustrated details.
+There are 4 Matlab files in main project directory:

   1.Obstacle Draw.m